Civilization (magazine): Reception

 The magazine has developed a cult following and been well received by critics.
 In an article for GQ, Rachel Tasjihan suggested that some of the magazine's appeal stemmed from its physicality and niche circulation.
 Benjamin Hart of Intelligencer praised the magazine's anachronistic design and diverse content that "includes everything from a digressive diary by internet darling Darcie Wilder to a pictorial chronicle of a house party to a history of the radical left-wing group Weather Underground’s accidental 1970 bomb explosion in Greenwich Village."

 Writing for Dazed, Thomas Gorton described the debut issue as "a scattershot yet all-encompassing approach to capturing the intensity of life in New York, a brutal, beautiful brain dump that draws you into its pages."
 Ruby Boddington of It's Nice That wrote that the first issue's busy design forces readers' eyes to move around the page to process its ideas.

-A review of the fifth issue in Magculture by Jeremy Leslie praised its absurdist tone, high wordcount and design, which culminates in a "centrefold cosmic imagining of New York in 2021.
+A review of the fifth issue in Magculture by Jeremy Leslie praised its absurdist tone, high word count, and design, which culminates in a "centrefold cosmic imagining of New York in 2021.
 Multiple reference points and diversions pull the reader through a quasi-religious mapping of the internal and external experience of being a New Yorker today."

 Günseli Yalcinkaya of Dazed commented that the sixth issue "evokes the same sensation as falling deep into a web wormhole".